dinuxbg/gnupru/README.md

 This project has no relation to the TI PRU C compiler.
 ABI differences between GCC PRU and TI PRU C are tracked in https://github.com/dinuxbg/gnupru/wiki

 ## Building
 The toolchain is published as a series of patches inside the patches subdirectory.
+The build scripts are tested on a Debian host, but should work on any recent distro.

-See build.sh for an example how to build the toolchain.
-You'll need some prerequisites:
+You'll need some prerequisites.
+For a Debian host:

 	sudo apt-get install build-essential libmpfr-dev libgmp-dev libmpc-dev texinfo libncurses5-dev

 Then it should be a simple matter of:

-	./build.sh
+	export PREFIX=$HOME/bin/pru-gcc   # Define where to install the toolchain ./download-and-patch.sh           # Download and patch the sources ./build.sh                        # Build

 ## Acknowledgements
  * GCC/Binutils Nios2 port was taken as a base for the PRU port.